Bush School of Government and Public Service: Combined Programs

-Combined Degree Programs
+Joint Degree Programs

 The Bush School and the School of Public Health combined to offer students the ability to receive both a Master of International Affairs degree and a Master of Public Health degree in a three-year period.
 Students can pursue one of two majors within the School of Public Health as part of this combined degree program: Master of Public Health in Health Policy and Management and Master of Public Health in Health Promotion and Community Health Science.

 Political Science

-The Department of Political Science offers a Bachelor's in Political Science (BA or BS) as well as a PhD in Political Science.
+The Department of Political Science offers a Bachelor's in Political Science (BA or BS) as well as a doctorate in political science.

-BPS
+Undergraduate Programs

-At the undergraduate level, the Department of Political Science offers a Bachelor’s in Political Science (BA or BS) with courses in all facets of the discipline: American Politics, International Relations, Comparative Politics, Political Theory, Political Methodology, Public Administration, and Policy, and Race and Ethnic Politics.
-The department also participates actively in the University honors program.
+At the undergraduate level, the Department of Political Science offers a Bachelor's in Political Science (BA or BS) with courses in all facets of the discipline: American Politics, International Relations, Comparative Politics, Political Theory, Political Methodology, Public Administration, and Policy, and Race and Ethnic Politics.
+The department also participates actively in the university honors program.
 Honors courses are available in all areas of political science.
 In addition, students may graduate with honors distinction in political science.

-PhD
+Doctoral Program

 The Department of Political Science offers graduate study leading to the degree of the Doctor of Philosophy (PhD).
 The PhD in Political Science is appropriate for those who wish to pursue careers as research scholars in institutions of higher education.
 Students typically choose a Major from among the following sub-fields: American Politics, Comparative Politics, International Relations, Political Theory, and Public Policy/Public Administration.

-POLS Bachelor's/Master's 5-Year (3+2) Programs (same size as BPS/PhD, etc.)
+Combined Programs

-The Department of Political Science joined Texas A&M University's Departments of Public Service & Administration to offer a joint-degree program that allows qualified majors to enter the MPSA program at the beginning of their fourth year of study at Texas A&M University.
+The Department of Political Science joined the Department of Public Service & Administration to offer a combined degree program that allows qualified majors to enter the MPSA program at the beginning of their fourth year of study at Texas A&M University.
 The five joint-degree programs offered by the Department of Political Science are the following: